Skip to content

 October: the cemetery.
 November: the crimes.

-Chapter one of the season is Stories of the Past at East Perth Cemeteries — four October heritage walks through colonial WA’s oldest cemeteries, with optional ancestor research for those with family buried there.
+Chapter one of the season is Stories of the Past at East Perth Cemeteries — four October heritage walks through colonial WA’s oldest cemeteries.
+The burial records are searchable online; look your family up and add the name when you book.

 EXPLORE OCTOBER →